DerickRedDanger/CS50AI/README.md

 ## Description

-This repository includes all the code and projects I completed as part of the CS50: Introduction to AI with Python course, including a summary of everything I learned during it.
+This repository includes all the code and projects I completed as part of the CS50: Introduction to AI with Python course, along with summaries of what I learned during each project and lecture.

 ## Installation and Usage